‘’A supernatural romance. He’s a Rakshasa, she a hunter. They are natural born enemies, but does that mean they will give up on love”?

 It was the second week of August in 2014.
 Independence Day was approaching and I was all excited because of the accompanying weekend.
 4 days of vacation is a big thing for an MBA college.
 This looked like a clear sign of getting away from Delhi and experiencing freedom from the hectic MBA life.
 I asked my roommate about his plans, but he denied any interest since he had recently come from a trek near Kasol.
 I asked other guys on my floor and everyone seemed to have their own problems- ranging from monetary constraints to constipation.
 I was all determined for a trek as visiting a hill station with an ‘all guys’ gang didn’t make any sense to me.
 Everybody had money for the latter, although both these plans would cost the same.
 I thought if I failed to convince a single guy for the trek then my purpose of studying marketing would stand defeated.
 I finally managed to convince the guy next door who was equally bored.
 Now the problem was to choose the right trek!
 I rang my friend Pushker who had recently opened a trekking company near Manali.
 He told me that they were going for an expedition to Bhrigu Lake.
 I Googled the place and found it to be a high altitude lake located over 14,000 ft.

 So finally we are 2 guys in a Volvo owned by ‘Fauji travels’ travelling from Delhi towards Manali.
 The journey was never ending with several road blockages in the rainy season.
 For a moment all those worries from our parents’ side seemed reasonable, but then we decided not to think much of it.
-We finally covered the supposedly 14 hours journey in 24 hours to reach Patli Kul, where Pushker had arranged a cab for us to reach Rumsu.
+We finally covered the supposedly 14 hours journey in 24 hours to reach Patli Kuhal, where Pushker had arranged a cab for us to reach Rumsu.
+Normally people reach Naggar from Patli Kuhal and then take a taxi for Rumsu from there.

 The car stops at the entrance of Rumsu village, where I am greeted by the ‘Bicchu ghass’ on my left hand, a dangerous plant that feels like the scorpion’s sting on your skin.
 We walk in the dark for around 500m and reach the cottage house/resort owned by the company.
 The cottage is fairly new and the fresh smell of wood was really pleasant.
 The actual owner of this cottage goes by the name Subhash ji and he made every effort to inflate our belly from his food.
 Considering we had to start our trek the next morning, we decided to upset Subhash ji instead of our stomachs.